|RAW DIET FEEDING

 dense and can break teeth.
 But my dogs do get them.
 They will usually break them in pieces and lick out the

 marrow.
-I monitor the large pieces and pick up ones that are sharp.
+I monitor the large pieces and pick up ones that become small or sharp.

 Feed meats with normal fat content as dogs and cats require the raw fat for healthy skin.